openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 Although *pybind11* is a powerful tool, it is sometimes required (or simply easier and more efficent) to combine both approaches and utilize both languages to achive best results.

 ##### Making pybind11-based module/class visible in OpenVINO:tm: package
-Let's move new class from `openvino.pyopenvino.mymodule` to the actual pacakge.
-Simply introduce new import statement in the desired file, let it be `openvino/src/bindings/python/src/openvino/runtime/__init__.py`:
+Let's move a new class from `openvino.pyopenvino.mymodule` to the actual package.
+Simply introduce a new import statement in the desired file.
+Let it be `openvino/src/bindings/python/src/openvino/runtime/__init__.py`:
 ```python
 from openvino.pyopenvino.mymodule import MyTensor
 ```

-Now while importing `openvino`, new class is accessible from `runtime` level:
+Now, while importing `openvino`, a new class is accessible from the `runtime` level:
 ```python
 import openvino.runtime as ov
 ov.MyTensor
 >>> <class 'openvino.pyopenvino.mymodule.MyTensor'>
 ```

-Same rule applies to whole modules and free functions. **This is required step when adding something to public API**.
-Without exposing it, all of the work is hidden in depths of  `pyopenvino` namespace, rendering it hard-to-access for the user.
+Same rule applies to whole modules and free functions. **This is a required step when adding something to the public API**.
+Without exposing it, all of the work is hidden in the depths of the `pyopenvino` namespace, rendering it hard to access for the user.

 ##### Yet another Python layer
-As mentioned eariler it may be helpful to utilize Python language in-between to achive hard C++ feats in more efficent way.
-Let's extend previously created `say_hello` function a little bit.
+As mentioned earlier, it may be helpful to utilize Python in-between to achieve hard C++ feats in a more efficient way.
+Let's extend the previously created `say_hello` function a little bit.

-First create new file in `openvino/src/bindings/python/src/openvino/runtime` directory and call it `mymodule_ext.py`.
-There are no strict rules about naming, use your good taste for that.
+First, create a new file in the `openvino/src/bindings/python/src/openvino/runtime` directory and call it `mymodule_ext.py`.
+There are no strict rules for naming, just make sure the names are in good taste.
 Import the class here:
 ```python
 from openvino.pyopenvino.mymodule import MyTensor as MyTensorBase
 ```

-Notice how the alias is created for `MyTensor` class, do not worry it will make sense in a while.
-Let's follow it up with more advanced class implementation:
+Notice how an alias is created for the `MyTensor` class.
+Do not worry, it will make sense as we progress.
+Let's follow it up with a more advanced class implementation:
 ```python
 # Inherit from pybind implementation everything is preserved
 class MyTensor(MyTensorBase):